linux-system-roles/network/README.md

 The `zone` option sets the firewalld zone for the interface.

-Slaves to the bridge, bond or team devices cannot specify a zone.
+Ports to the bridge, bond or team devices cannot specify a zone.

 ### `ip`